WildCodeSchool/sea-resources/quests/exceptions.md

 ### Sum of odd numbers

-To get started, [make a Fork of the following repository]() then clone it locally.
+To get started, [make a Fork of the following repository](https://github.com/ice09/quest_java_exceptions.git) then clone it locally.
 > Remember to do a_Fork_or you won't be able to push anything!

 ### Validation criterias

 * The code is clean and contains the `try` and `catch`.
-* The test `hhh` runs without error and all tests are OK.
+* The test `OddSumTest` runs without error and all tests are OK.
 * Use the appropriate type of exception.